-High cost and energy intensiveness remain the primary barriers for desalination, the conversion of salt ocean water into fresh water.
-The prospect of providing more drinking water to areas of need is appealing, but experts usually weigh the pros and cons of desalination when deciding whether it’s a suitable alternative.
+High cost and energy intensiveness remain the primary barriers for desalination.
+So the conversion of salt ocean water into fresh water.
+The prospect of providing more drinking water to areas of need is appealing.
+All but experts usually weigh the pros and cons of desalination.
+Especially hen deciding whether it’s a suitable alternative.
 As such, it’s considered a final resort for providing fresh water.

-Ideally, sourcing water from lakes, rivers, streams and other natural water sources is the preferred method for drinking water, but global warming and general pollution have made many former water sources become devoid of water.
-In addition to growing populations in desert regions, there’s an increasing need for more fresh water, which desalination can provide at a cost.
+Ideally, sourcing water from lakes, rivers, streams.
+In addition other natural water sources is the preferred method for drinking water.
+However global warming and general pollution isn’t good.
+For they have made many former water sources become devoid of water.
+In addition to growing populations in desert regions.
+For there’s an increasing need for more fresh water.
+Especially then desalination can provide at a cost.

 Negative Impacts on Ocean Life

 Desalination contributes to the release of fossil fuels, as the process burns up significantly more fossil fuels as opposed to sourcing from fresh water bodies.
 Desalination plants leave a hefty carbon footprint.
-Ocean biodiversity is also negatively impacted by these plants, as their intake pipes have a tendency to vacuum and kill millions of fish larvae, plankton, fish eggs and other organisms in the ocean.
-Impacts in the food chain have a variety of negative outcomes, so fossil fuels and these plants combine for a gradually devastating effect.
+Ocean biodiversity is also negatively impacted by these plants.
+That’s as their intake pipes have a tendency to vacuum and kill millions of fish larvae.
+In addition to plankton, fish eggs and other organisms in the ocean.
+Impacts in the food chain have a variety of negative outcomes.
+I mean so fossil fuels and these plants combine for a gradually devastating effect.

-Jeffrey Graham of the Scripps Institute of Oceanography’s Center for Marine Biotechnology and Biomedicine states for every one gallon of freshwater produced from desalination, we must dispose of a gallon of doubly concentrated salt water, which likely plays a role in the disappearance of some marine organisms.
+Jeffrey Graham of the Scripps Institute of Oceanography’s Center for Marine Biotechnology and Biomedicine.
+For he states for every one gallon of freshwater produced from desalination.
+So we must dispose of a gallon of doubly concentrated salt water.
+All which likely plays a role in the disappearance of some marine organisms.

 Specifically, desalinating water using reverse osmosis contributes to “noise pollution, visual pollution, reduction in recreational fishing and swimming areas, emission of materials into the atmosphere,” and the brine discharge contributing to pollution, according to the National Center for Biotechnology Information.
 Marine life can be severely affected by the high density of brine discharge, as their impact on the food chain is great despite their size or ocean depth.